keighl/KTCenterFlowLayout/README.md

 # KTCenterFlowLayout

-KTCenterFlowLayout is a subclass of UICollectionViewFlowLayout which aligns collection view cells to the center of the screen.
+KTCenterFlowLayout is a subclass of UICollectionViewFlowLayout which Aligns cells to the center of a collection view.
 It effectively enforces the `minimumInteritemSpacing`.

 ### Usage